reactjs/React.NET/site/jekyll/getting-started/tutorial.md

 });
 ```

 In the view, we will accept the list of comments as the model, and use `Html.React` to render the component.
-This will replace the `React.render` call that currently exists in Tutorial.jsx.
-All the props from the current `React.render` call should be moved here, and the `React.render` call should be deleted.
+This will replace the `ReactDOM.render` call that currently exists in Tutorial.jsx.
+All the props from the current `ReactDOM.render` call should be moved here, and the `ReactDOM.render` call should be deleted.

 ```html{1,10-16,21}
 @model IEnumerable<ReactDemo.Models.CommentModel>